Leadwerks/Benchmarks/README.md

 The following programs are used to test both engines under a variety of conditions.
 Tests are made as simple as possible to ensure both engines are performing the same workload.

-### Shadows ###

-This test evaluates the general speed of dynamic point light rendering in each engine.

-I found the performance with lighting in Unity to be a bit unpredictable.
-Moving lights seem to have very little cost, which likely indicates shadowmap updates are staggered.
-Although this can cause jittery shadows, it is a valid technique to use.
-The problem is that it makes measuring speed difficult.
-There seems to be a very significant cost of shadows, even when nothing in the scene is moving.
-It's almost as if the shadows are always being constantly updated, with a defined limit on the max number of shadow refreshes each frame.

 ### Animation ###

 This test evaluates each engine's efficiency when performing skinned animation.
 Each model has a unique skeleton that animates independently.